| Were

 to do it.
 Otherwise, you should always follow your own lip line

+for the most natural effect.
 Fat pencils have a soft formula

 that makes them the perfect choice for fast full-lip coverage.